NAIC Membership Profile

 NAIC members cover the broad spectrum of diversity.
 People of color and women are in leadership positions at all NAIC member firms.

-The NAIC is comprised of 87 member firms, inclusive of venture capital firms, buyout firms, private equity funds and hedge funds.
+The NAIC is comprised of more than 100 member firms, inclusive of venture capital firms, buyout firms, private equity funds and hedge funds.

 NAIC Member Fundraising